 Dialysis Catheter Infection Prevention and Control is incredibly important because veins are limited and non-renewable resources and treating infections can result in additional vein usage.
 Vascular Wellness’ approach of placing Large Bore Catheters anatomically lower and near the clavicle, makes care and maintenance of the line much easier than when the Catheter is placed high on the neck.
 Further, Vascular Wellness has proven success with Statlock Stabilization, a sutureless approach, which further mitigates risk of a Central Line Associated Bloodstream Infection (CLABSI).
 Finally, the Vas Cath can be clinically appropriate therapy when a Permanent Dialysis Catheter becomes infected and must be removed.
 Since the patient still requires dialysis, the Vas Cath can enable such treatment until the infection is cleared at which point a replacement Permanent Dialysis Catheter can be provided and the Vas Cath is removed.
 This approach protects the replacement Permanent Dialysis Catheter from acquiring the same infection and then having to be removed as well.
 Inserting and removing Permanent Dialysis Catheters decreases a patient’s expected life span as veins and arteries get consumed and are no longer available for later use.

-Let us be your trusted vascular access provider.
+Let us be part of your trusted Healthcare Team.

 Clinical Hours for Dispatch